aheck/reflectrpc/README.md

 ## Installation ##

 ReflectRPC is available in the Python Package Index.
-Therefore you can simply install it with a single:
+Therefore you can easily install it with a single command:

 > pip install reflectrpc